-VST2 and VST3 Plugins differ quite a lot, and in this article, I want to give a little background so you can be up to speed, as well as the differences between VST3 and VST2 plugins.
+VST2 and VST3 Plugins don’t differ TOO MUCH.. but, I want to give a little background and history of VST so you can be up to speed on the differences between VST3 and VST2 plugins.

-Now, VSTs and VSTi plugins are different, but those are different than the VST2 or VST3 format.
-A VST effect or VSTi Instrument lives under a VST version, such as VST2.4, or VST3.
-Within VST2 or VST3, there are certain standards that allow developers to interact with DAWs.
+“VST” stands for Virtual Studio Technology which was developed by Steinberg (makers of Cubase), which these VST effects and VSTi instruments live under a VST version, such as VST2.4, or VST3.
+Within VST2 or VST3, there are standards and specifications that allow plugin developers to interact with DAWs.

 VST2 was the most popular standard for many years.
 And we are now starting to see VST3 become much more common place in the music production industry.
 This is GREAT news, because even VST2 itself went through some weird times, but they were quite stable and reliable.

 When I first started beatmaking around 2009, VST2 32-Bit was most common, but 64-Bit was starting to gain in popularity.

 There was a painful period of converting your VST2 32-Bit plugins to 64-Bit versions.
 I never noticed any bugs from switching to 32-Bit to 64-Bit, so that was nice, but in the early stages of VST3, often plugins would be incompatible.. like a knob wouldn’t work, or it’d freeze your DAW.
 (This was around the 2011 period).

 Now 64-Bit allows much greater access to RAM on your computer, where 32-Bit only allowed 4GB!
 Yes, only 4GB of ram was allowed to be used in a 32-Bit Windows environment..